Bench-amblee/Stock_ML_Analysis/README.md

 ![Results confusion matrix](/images/confusion-matrix.png)
 ![Results confusion matrix](/images/model-accuracy.png)
-*Caption: Visualization of a confusion matrix of the final optimized model and a comparison of each model vs. the final weighted ensemble model*
+*Visualization of a confusion matrix of the final optimized model and a comparison of each model vs. the final weighted ensemble model*

 ## Next Steps